EthanRule/Strategist/README.md

 # Strategist

 Strategist is an addon that saves your strategies into specific matchups in 2v2 and 3v3 arena.
 This enables players to never forget their strategies and build upon them.
-Additionally Strategist allows players to share their strategies which greatly reduces the iterative process when learning new matchups.
+Additionally, Strategist allows players to share their strategies which greatly reduces the iterative process when learning new matchups.

 # Features

 ## Arena Window GUI

 A window that appears in the starting gates of an arena when everyone joins (or when you run /teststrat).
-This window allows you to see the previous strategy for your current comp vs. the comp you’re fighting, and lets you add things to that strategy.
+This window allows you to see the previous strategy for your current comp vs. the comp you’re fighting, and lets you make modifications to that strategy.

 ## Strategy Menu